nh-server/switch-guide/docs/extras/updating.md

 1. Make sure your sysMMC is up to date.
 If your sysMMC is not up-to-date, update it through the System Settings.
 2. Inject `RCMFirmwareDumper.bin` using TegraRCMGUI (Like you would with Hekate).
 2. Press the power button to start the dump.
-3. Wait about 1-2 minutes for it to dump.
+3. Wait about 1-2 minutes for the tool to dump your firmware.
-4. When it is done, power off your switch and go back to Hekate.
+4. When the tool finishes, power off your Switch by holding the power button and go back to Hekate.

 ### Updating your emuMMC with ChoiDujourNX